WICG/webpackage/anti-tracking-threat-model.md

 where cross-site tracking is built into the URL, or server-side exchanges of personally identifiable information such as users' email addresses.

-First, we don't think past mistakes and flaws in web technologies is a valid argument for why new web technologies should enable cross-site tracking.

-Second, WebKit is working hard to prevent cross-site tracking, including new limits and restrictions on old technologies.
-Piling on more such work is not acceptable to us.
+Browsers are working hard to prevent cross-site tracking, including with new limits and restrictions on old technologies.
+Web Packaging must not add to that work, although it's acceptable for Web Packaging to prevent tracking only after that other work has been done.

-Finally, the success of new web technologies such as signed packages relies on better security and privacy guarantees than what we've had in the past.
+Finally, the success of new web technologies, including signed packages, relies on better security and privacy guarantees than what we've had in the past.
 We want progression in this space, not the status quo.

 ## The Actors